connor-baer/rich-text-to-jsx/README.md

 Everything will work just fine!
 Simply [Alias `react` to `preact-compat`](https://github.com/developit/preact-compat#usage-with-webpack) like you probably already are doing.

-## Using The Compiler Directly
+### Using the compiler directly

-If desired, the compiler function is a "named" export on the `@madebyconnor/rich-text-to-jsx` module:
+If desired, the compiler function is a named export on the `@madebyconnor/rich-text-to-jsx` module:

 ```jsx
 import React from 'react';